-\ Press "9" to vote all proposals AGAINST the Board of Directors' recommendation.
+\star Press "9" to vote all proposals AGAINST the Board of Directors' recommendation.

 Pressing "9" will vote all proposals against the Board's recommendation.

 A recorded voice will confirm your vote has been cast as you directed and end the phone call.
-YOU DO NOT HAVE TO MAIL BACK YOUR PROXY VOTING FORM - YOUR VOTE HAS BEEN RECORDED ELECTRONICALLY.
+YOU DO NOT HAVE TO MAIL BACK YOUR PROXY VOTING FORM -- YOUR VOTE HAS BEEN RECORDED ELECTRONICALLY.
 THE DEADLINE FOR ELECTRONIC VOTING BY TELEPHONE IS 12:00 P.M.
-(CDT) ONE BUSINESS DAY PRIOR TO THE ANNUAL MEETING DATE.
+(CDT) TWO BUSINESS DAYS PRIOR TO THE ANNUAL MEETING DATE.

-Stockholders have the option of returning the proxy card or using the telephone voting.
+Stockholders have the option of returning the proxy card or using the telephone voting system.